mer-hybris/hadk.sailfishos.org/setupsdk.rst

 (Refer to :doc:`devices` for information on obtaining the $DEVICE and
 $VENDOR values.)

-Now run the following commands substituting the obtained information where indicated.
+Now run the following commands on your host operating system substituting the obtained information where indicated.

 .. _CyanogenMod Devices: http://wiki.cyanogenmod.org/w/Devices

 .. code-block:: console

-  ANDROID_SDK $
+  HOST $

   cat <<EOF > $HOME/.hadk.env
   export MER_ROOT="$HOME/mer"